richfaces/richfaces-archetypes/richfaces-archetype-simpleapp/src/main/resources/archetype-resources/readme.txt

 ========================================================================

-This project is an application generated with richfaces-achttype-simpleapp.
+This project is an application generated with richfaces-archetype-simpleapp.
 This file explains how to build and set up the project using Maven.
 If you find any issue related to RichFaces framework, please report the issue on the RichFaces user forum (http://community.jboss.org/en/richfaces) or